RyanHouston/elasticsearch-extensions-documentor/README.md

 ## Usage

-The `Documents` extension builds on the `elasticsearch-ruby` Gem adding conventions and helper classes to aide in the serialization and flow of data between your application code and the elasticsearch-ruby interface.
-To accomplish this the application data models will be serialized into `Document`s that can be indexed and searched with the `elasticsearch-ruby` Gem.
+The `Documents` extension builds on the [`elasticsearch-ruby`][es-ruby-gem] Gem adding conventions and helper classes to aide in the serialization and flow of data between your application code and the elasticsearch-ruby client.
+To accomplish this the application data models will be serialized into instances of `Document` classes.
+These `Document` instances are then indexed and searched with wrappers around the `elasticsearch-ruby` client.

 ### Saving a Document
-If your application has a model called `User` that you wanted to index you would create a `Document` that defined how the `User` is stored in the index.
+Assume your application has a `User` model.
+To index the `User` records you define a `Document` that maps `User` records to a search index mapping.

 ```ruby
 class UserDocument < Elasticsearch::Extensions::Documents::Document